Spaqin/spaq-in/src/posts/one-roll-with-minolta-repo.md

 Which means that every zone focus camera should have that feature.
 Especially since if you do get your subject perfectly in focus, it's sharp.
 The 30mm f/2.8 Rokkor is a simple triplet, I think - I couldn't figure out if there's a group with glued elements, but it didn't seem like it.
 And yet it produces great results.

 ![Bike](../images/repo/samples/bike.jpg)
-_a boring bike shot, but quite amazed by the details_
+_A boring bike shot, but it has plenty of sharp details._

 Remembering the camera came before 1965, of course the lenses are single coated.
 There's not much for flare resistance, and highlights can give a bit of a soft, dreamy look (although that could be because I accidentally left a fingerprint on an inside lens element, that I cleaned after the roll).
 That can be good if that's what you're aiming for.
 I'd have to shoot some color portraits to make good use of it, though.

 ![Market](../images/repo/samples/market.jpg)
-_Even at night it's not that bad for an inexpensive camera with a single coating_
+_Even at night, with strong lights, it's not that bad for an inexpensive camera with a single coated lens._

 # Metering